Teekkarikomissio/teekkarikomissio.fi/_content/fukseille/teekkari/teekkari.en.md

 ---
-title: Teekkari-en
+title: What is a teekkari?
 ---
-## What is a Teekkari?
+## What is a teekkari?

-A teekkari is a person who is studying a technical subject at university.
+Teekkari is a person who is studying a technical subject at university.
 In time, they will graduate with a Master in Engineering.
-In the summertime, they can be identified by the Teekkari cap.
+In the summertime, they can be identified by teekkari cap.

-## What is a fuksi or gulis?